 - AM I ELIGIBLE gives basic eligibility requirements and has a tool, or questionnaire, to help you determine if you may be eligible for one of our programs.

 - HOW DO I GET HELP contains the telephone number you can call to reach our call center and a map that shows all 100 North Carolina counties with links to the locations and telephone numbers of our partner counseling agencies statewide.

 Click on your county, and a pop-up will give a list of agencies near you.

-- SUCCESS STORIES will introduce you to three North Carolina homeowners who have been able to save their homes from foreclosure through the Home Protection Program, which is the umbrella program under which the N.C.
+- SUCCESS STORIES will introduce you to North Carolina homeowners who have been able to save their homes from foreclosure through the N.C.
 Foreclosure Prevention Fund and the State Home Foreclosure Prevention Project.

 Learn exactly what kind of help they received to keep making their mortgage payments during difficult economic times.
 These stories will help you understand what kind of help you may be able to expect.